orfeio/orfeio/gradit.md

 [Print & Mail Services][9] can accommodate large, irregular sized print jobs, such as posters.

- Standalone printers are located in 009 - Sherrerd Hall, 221 - Sherrerd Hall, and select offices.
-Plug a device in to print; no quota is enforced, and there is no color option.
+Standalone printers are located in 009 & 221 - Sherrerd Hall, and select offices.
+Plug a device in to the printer using the provided cable.

 ## Software & Services